Close

 Who can search the data?

-Only members of the Toronto Police Service can search the data.
-All data searches require a valid search reason or case number, which is captured in audit logs and stored indefinitely.
+Only limited and specifically trained members of the Toronto Police Service can search the data.
+All data searches require a valid search reason or case number and must follow the established guardrails.
+ALPR activity is captured in audit logs and is currently stored indefinitely.

 -